ruslanmv/VRSecretary/engine-plugins/unreal/VRSecretary/README.md

 public:
     UVRSecretaryComponent();

-    // Optional per-component override.
-By default, it is GatewayOllama.
+    // Optional per-component override of the backend mode.
-    // If you set this to something else, that mode is used for this component.
+    // If left at GatewayOllama, the project-wide BackendMode is used.
     UPROPERTY(EditAnywhere, BlueprintReadWrite, Category="VRSecretary")
     EVRSecretaryBackendMode BackendModeOverride;

+    // Optional per-component TTS language override (ISO 639-1).
+    // If empty, the project-wide DefaultLanguage is used for this component.
+    UPROPERTY(EditAnywhere, BlueprintReadWrite, Category="VRSecretary|TTS")
+    FString LanguageOverride;

-    // Optional session ID, otherwise a GUID is generated on BeginPlay.
+    // Optional session ID.
+If empty, a GUID is generated at BeginPlay.
     UPROPERTY(EditAnywhere, BlueprintReadWrite, Category="VRSecretary")
     FString SessionId;